npepinpe/zeebe-quarkus-example/README.md

 curl -v http://localhost:9090/status
 ```

-> Note that this currently breaks due to serialization issues, since the TopologyImpl stuff isn't registered.
-This
-> example is more about showing native image compilation than anything else however, but a PR to fix that is more than
-> welcome.

 ## Reusing

 If you want to build a Quarkus application which interacts with Zeebe, the important bits to add are the resources under